swayamsf3/Walmart_Sales_Analysis_SQL_Python/README.md

 - Writing business-focused SQL queries
 - Performing data cleaning and basic data exploration using Python
 - Analyzing retail sales data for decision-making

+### Business Questions
+- The business questions used for analysis are documented in the business_questions.pdf file.